AquilaIrreale/tetris/README.md

 # tetris
-A not so well written Tetris clone I made when I was in school
+A not very well written Tetris clone I made back when I was in school

 It plays alright, though